thanasisn/SDR_enhancement_LAP/article/article_doc.md

 trend in cloud cover as a result of global warming (e.g., Sanchez-Lorenzo et al. 2017).

-![Figure 3.1: Seasonal variability of the relative occurrence of CE events in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
-The box contains the data between the lower 25\\,\\% and the upper 75\\,\\% percentiles, with the thick horizontal line representing the median.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values.](media/rId46.png){width="5.833333333333333in" height="3.480990813648294in"}

-Figure 3.1: Seasonal variability of the relative occurrence of CE events in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
-The box contains the data between the lower $25\,\%$ and the upper $75\,\%$ percentiles, with the thick horizontal line representing the median.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values.

 The distribution of the number of CE events as a function of OI is shown in Figure.
 There is an inverse relationship between the frequency of CE events and OI with an exponential-like decline.
 This is expected, as the